reisir/tools/pages/01.home/02.writers-guide/docs.md

 	===
 ```

+The page editor has a media upload field under the main content.
+You can use it to upload and insert media to pages.
+You cannot upload media before saving the first time.

 ### Writing guidelines

  - Vegas Pro has been owned by MAGIX since Vegas Pro 14.
 Do not call it "Sony Vegas".
- - Please refrain from using meta text eg. "in this guide" or personal language eg. "now I will do x".
+ - Refrain from using meta text eg. "in this guide" or personal language eg. "now I will do x" in guides.
 If you see these on pages I've written, complain to me.
  - You don't have to worry too much about the language / style you use when making guides.
 I will go over and edit them whether you want to or not.
-Except blog posts.
+Except blog posts, unless requested.

 ### Writing tips

+ - First level headings `#` are automatically centered by the site theme.
+So use second `##` and third `###` level headings in pages.
  - You can save the content without reloading the editor with [kbd="ctrl + shift + S"]
  - The page editor includes the Options and Advanced tabs.
- 	- In options you can edit the Published status of a page, making it inaccessible.
+ 	- In Options you can edit the Published status of a page, making it inaccessible.
- 	- In Advanced you can edit the visibility of a page, making it not show up in the menu (but still accessible by url if it's published).
+ 	- In Advanced you can edit the Visibility of a page, making it not show up in the menu (but still accessible by url if it's published).
- 	- You can also re-order pages in the Advanced tab (make sure the page has the Folder Numeric Prefix enabled).
+ 	- You can also re-order pages in the Advanced tab.

 ### Editing your author profile